 Read our guide on how to soundproof a ceiling for information on how to do this.

 If you live in a shared house then chances are your floors and ceilings aren’t concrete and instead consist of wooden floorboards with a cavity and then a plasterboard ceiling.
-Unfortunately these sort os ceilings are not particularly great at stopping sound.
+Unfortunately, these sorts of ceilings are not particularly great at stopping sound.

 Filling your ceiling cavity with Rockwool will make a big difference as this will stifle airborne sound and it will massively dampen any sound vibrations that travel through the ceiling joists.

 Noise barriers are objects which are placed between you and the source of any problem noise.

-For example if your home suffers with traffic noise and you have the luxury of a garden then erecting a fence, planting a hedge or putting a shed in a strategic location can help to deflect noise away from your home.
+For example, if your home suffers from traffic noise and you have the luxury of a garden then erecting a soundproof fence, planting a hedge or putting a shed in a strategic location can help to deflect noise away from your home.
 If done well this can make a big difference.

-Even if you don’t have a garden or the source of your noise problem is from a neighbouring flat you can still use noise barriers to your advantage.
+Even if you don’t have a garden or the source of your noise problem is from a neighboring flat you can still use noise barriers to your advantage.

 If noise is coming in through a poorly insulated wall often putting a thick sofa, bookcase or cabinet in front of the wall can help dampen incoming sound waves and reduce the overall noise impact.
 This process is known as sound attenuation – it works by dissipating sound into heat.

 If noise is coming in through a window or door strategically placing furniture in the line of the window will help to deflect the sound waves away from you helping to use up the sound energy more quickly.

-While this method may not make a particularly noticeable difference on its own when combined with some of the other noise cancelling methods we have mentioned it can work very well.
+While this method may not make a particularly noticeable difference on its own when combined with some of the other noise-canceling methods we have mentioned it can work very well.

-If (like me) you can’t afford to invest in an purpose built active noise cancellation system for your home then a good cheap alternative option is to use white (or pink or brown) noise.
+If (like me) you can’t afford to invest in a purpose-built active noise cancellation system for your home then a good cheap alternative option is to use white (or pink or brown) noise.